Dani Drews: Personal life

 Drews is from Sandy, Utah and attended Brighton High School.
-She comes from an athletic family: her father, Paul Barton, played baseball and football at Utah from 1989-91.
+She comes from an athletic family: her father, Paul Barton, played baseball and football at Utah from 1989 to 1991.
 Her mother, Mikki Barton, played basketball and volleyball at Utah.
 Her brothers, Jackson and Cody, both play football in the NFL.

 Drews married former Utah football player Christian Drews in 2018.
-She is a Mormon.

 Career

 College

 Drews is left handed.
 She played indoor college volleyball for a total of five years, as she opted to use the extra year of eligibility granted by the NCAA due to the COVID-19 pandemic.

-She finished her career as Utah’s All-Time Leader in career kills (2,268), sets played (561), matches played (150), and attempts (5,655).
+She finished her career as Utah's All-Time Leader in career kills (2,268), sets played (561), matches played (150), and attempts (5,655).
 She is the only player in Utah history to record 2,000 kills and 1,000 digs.
 She finished her career ranked second all-time in the Pac-12 in career kills.
 She was invited to train with the U.S. collegiate national team in 2020 and 2021.

 Drews also played beach volleyball at Utah and has participated in AVP tours.
 When she was in high school, she was intending to play collegiate beach volleyball for USC, but decided on Utah as she wanted to be close to her family.
 For Utah's beach team, she was named All-Pac-12 Second Team in 2017, 2018, and 2019.